0

 Whether your project involves a large-scale commercial or office development or a residential scheme, our consultants help you from pre-planning to construction all the way through to occupancy.

-The information that should be included in an Air Quality Management Assessment (AQMA) will differ depending on whether a basic or detailed Air Quality statement is required.
-The AQMA needs to consider measures to reduce any impact to an acceptable level, which should be proportionate to the scale and type of development.
+The information included in an Air Quality Management Assessment (AQMA) will vary depending on whether a basic or detailed air quality statement is required.

-All sites requiring real-time dust monitoring must complete a three-month baseline monitoring period before any onsite construction/demolition works may begin.
+Additionally, any site requiring real-time dust monitoring must conduct a three-month baseline monitoring period before any construction or demolition activities can commence on site.

 A Typical Process For Air Quality Assessment For Planning Involves: